Equal Treatment of Equals and Efficiency in Probabilistic Assignments

-This paper studies general multi-unit probabilistic assignment problems involving indivisible objects, with a particular focus on achieving the fundamental fairness notion known as equal treatment of equals (ETE) and ensuring various notions of efficiency.
-We extend the definition of ETE so that it accommodates a variety of constraints and applications.
-We analyze the ETE reassignment procedure, which transforms any assignment into one satisfying ETE, and examine its compatibility with three efficiency concepts: ex-post efficiency, ordinal efficiency, and rank-minimizing efficiency.
-We show that while the ETE reassignment of an ex-post efficient assignment remains ex-post efficient, it may fail to preserve ordinal efficiency in general settings.
-However, since the ETE reassignment of a rank-minimizing assignment preserves rank-minimizing efficiency, the existence of assignments satisfying both ETE and ordinal efficiency can be established.
-Furthermore, we propose a computationally efficient method for constructing assignments that satisfy both ETE and ordinal efficiency under general upper bound constraints, by combining the serial dictatorship rule with appropriately specified priority lists and an ETE reassignment.
+This paper studies general multi-unit assignment problems with indivisible objects, focusing on equal treatment of equals (ETE).
+We adopt a lottery-based framework because the standard stochastic-matrix approach does not capture the joint structure of multi-unit assignments, and generalize ETE to accommodate a broad range of constraints and applications.
+We introduce the ETE reassignment procedure, which transforms any assignment into one satisfying ETE, and examine whether it preserves ex-post efficiency, ordinal efficiency, and rank-minimizing efficiency.
+We show that it preserves ex-post efficiency but not necessarily ordinal efficiency.
+However, the ETE reassignment of a rank-minimizing assignment remains rank-minimizing and hence ordinally efficient, establishing the existence of an assignment satisfying both ETE and ordinal efficiency.
+Finally, under general upper-bound constraints, we provide a computationally efficient construction of such an assignment by combining serial dictatorship, appropriately chosen priority lists, and ETE reassignment.

 \textbf{JEL classification}: C78, D63, D47

 \textbf{Keywords: }Probabilistic assignment, Equal treatment of equals, Ordinal efficiency, Rank-minimizing, General upper bound constraints